Terrence McNally, Accomplished Playwright, Dies From Coronavirus

 Rest in peace, Terrence McNally.

-The Tony-winning playwright died on Tuesday at Sarasota Memorial Hospital in Florida, due to complications from coronavirus, according to multiple reports.
+The Tony-winning playwright died on Tuesday at Sarasota Memorial Hospital in Florida, due to complications from coronavirus, ET confirms.
 He was 81.
-ET has reached out to McNally's rep for comment.

 McNally had battled lung cancer since the late 1990s, with the disease costing him portions of both his lungs.
 He had lived with chronic obstructive pulmonary disease since.